mrcotrmpr/nosql-backend/README.md

 - unit tests on the schemas
 - integration tests on the endpoints
 - system tests by walking through a 'user journey'

-### TODO:

-- Remove subcomments when removing a thread along with its comments
-- Richardson maturity level 2
-- Make tests prettier